danielgroen/wp-grid-visualizer/readme.txt

 Plugin Name: Grid visualizer
 Plugin URI: https://github.com/danielgroen/wp-grid-visualizer
-Description: This is a lightweight plugin that allows you to use a css overlay grid for development purposes
+Description: This is a lightweight plugin that allows you to use a css overlay grid for development purpouses
 Tags: css, grid, visualizer, visualized, visual, development, dev
 Author: Daniel Groen
 Author URI: https://danielgroen.nl/